Best Betta Fish Plants

 Anubias, also known as Dwarf or Nana Anubias, is endogenous to tropical Central and South Africa and is characterized by broad, thick leaves.
 It’s a popular choice for betta fish aquariums and is considered one of the easiest plants to maintain due to its hardiness, low maintenance, and minimal light and nutrient requirements.
 A fun fact about Anubias is that it is so hardy that other fish are unlikely to eat it, allowing you to keep it with African cichlids and goldfish.

 Anubias comes in multiple varieties and leaf sizes, letting you buy the most suitable size for your betta tank.
 Two of the most popular varieties of Anubias are Anubias barteri and Anubias nana petite.
-For smaller tans ranging from 3 to 5 gallons, we usually recommend Anubias nana due to its tiny leaf size.
-For tanks larger than 5 gallons, Anubias barteri is a better choice.
+For smaller tanks such as 3-gallon or that of 5 gallons, we usually recommend Anubias nana due to its tiny leaf size.
+For tanks larger than 5 gallons i.e., 10-gallon tank, Anubias barteri is a better choice.
 However, you can experiment with other Anubias varieties as they are all compatible with betta tanks.

 Anubias can be reproduced by putting seeds in the substrate or attaching them to driftwood or rock using fish line or thread.
 Its rhizomes should be left exposed and not buried in the substrate; otherwise, they will die out.
 While Anubias doesn’t require heavy fertilization, occasional use of liquid fertilizers can promote healthy growth.